mitya777/mitya777.github.io/_posts/2014-01-04-the-simplest-javascript-closure.md

 Understanding javascript closures has become a right of passage for javascript developers.
 And so I embark on this rite:

 A closure is when a function keeps a reference to the scope in which that function was defined.

-This is useful so that when this function is executed, it can access variables and other functions declared outside itself.
+This is useful so that when this function is executed, it can access variables declared outside itself.

 Example: